 Kdensity The kdensity option is a way to plot a kernel density estimate (which is a smooth histogram) for a random collection of points, using Gaussian kernels.
 A Gaussian is placed at the location of each point in the first column and the sum of all these Gaussians is plotted as a function.
 The value in the second column is taken as weight of the Gaussian.
-(To obtain a normalized histogram, this should be 1/number-of-points).
-The value of the third column, if supplied, is taken as the bandwidth for the kernels.
-If only two columns have been specified, or if the value of the third column is zero or less, gnuplot calculates the bandwidth which would be optimal if the input data was normally distributed.
-(This will usually be a very conservative, i.e. broad bandwidth.)
+To obtain a normalized histogram, this should be 1/number-of-points.
+By default gnuplot calculates and uses the bandwidth which would be optimal for normally distributed data.